commed-it/docs/27-oct/doc.md

 ## Formal Offer module

-In this module we will have the models that serve the purpose to create the formal offer.
+In this module we will have the models that have the responsability of creating formal offers.
 The most important model is the FormalOffer, which contains the necessary information to create the unsigned PDF, as well as the current PDF.
-It iterates with different versions between the enterprise that offers the service and the one that has solicited them, sending them through the chat.
+It iterates with different versions between the enterprise that offers the service and the one that wants to buy them, related to the times the formal offer is sent in the chat.
 At the end, the signed PDF will be agreed upon and signed by both enterprises.

+**< ??????????????????????????? >**

+**TODO: REFACTOR**

-Upon generating the requirements of the FormalOffer, it was said that it could be provided the different contracts that have been made with the same product, as in most cases, they will be similar.
+Upon generating the requirements of the FormalOffer, it was said that different countracts could be provided so that they have been made with the same product, as in most cases, they will be similar.

-The problem was that when the clients start their chat they have some time to discuss how and what should be done in the formal offer in a period of time.
+The problem was that when the clients start their chat they have some time to discuss how and what should be inside the formal offer in a period of time.
 For this reason, it was decided that creating a model that has a chat related to them and the product would be better than storing it in a FormalOffer that all the other values are Null.
 With this solution in mind, the Encounter model was created.

+**</ ??????????????????????????? >**

 <a id="orgc6dbfff"></a>
 # Web application